Hereditary peer: Roles

 Until the coming into force of the Peerage Act 1963, peers could not disclaim their peerage in order to sit in the House of Commons, and thus a peerage was sometimes seen as an impediment to a future political career.
 The law changed due to an agreement that the Labour MP Tony Benn (formerly the Viscount Stansgate) having been deprived of his seat due to an inadvertent inheritance was undemocratic, and the desire of the Conservatives to put their choice of prime minister (ultimately Alec Douglas-Home) into the House of Commons, which by that time was deemed politically necessary.

-In 1999, the House of Lords Act abolished the automatic right of hereditary peers to sit in the House of Lords.
-Out of about 750 hereditary peers, only 92 may sit in the House of Lords.
-The Act provides that 90 of those 92 seats are to be elected by other members of the House: 15 by vote of the whole house, including life peers, 42 by the Conservative hereditary peers, two by the Labour hereditary peers, three by the Liberal Democrat hereditary peers, and 28 by the crossbench hereditary peers.
+In 1999, the House of Lords Act abolished the automatic right of hereditary peers to sit in the House of Lords; out of about 750 hereditary peers, only 92 could sit in the Lords.
+The Act provided that 90 of those 92 seats were to be elected by other members of the House: 15 by vote of the whole house, including life peers, 42 by the Conservative hereditary peers, two by the Labour hereditary peers, three by the Liberal Democrat hereditary peers, and 28 by the crossbench hereditary peers.

 In October and November 1999, elections were held to choose those initial 90 peers, with all hereditary peers eligible to vote.
-Hereditary peers elected hold their seats until their death, resignation or exclusion for non-attendance (the latter two means introduced by the House of Lords Reform Act 2014), at which point by-elections are held to maintain the number at 92.
-In 2024, the Starmer Labour government announced in the King's speech that they would bring in legislation to abolish the remaining hereditary peers' right to sit in the House of Lords.
+Hereditary peers elected held their seats until their death, resignation or exclusion for non-attendance (the latter two means introduced by the House of Lords Reform Act 2014), at which point by-elections were held to maintain the number at 92.
+In 2024, the Starmer Labour government announced in the King's speech that they would bring in legislation to abolish the remaining hereditary peers' right to sit in the House of Lords, which was achieved by the House of Lords (Hereditary Peers) Act 2026.
+Consequently, the 92 left the Lords on 29 April 2026.

-The remaining two hold their seats by right of the hereditary offices of Earl Marshal and Lord Great Chamberlain.
-These offices are hereditary in themselves, and in recent times have been held by the Dukes of Norfolk and the Barons Carrington, respectively.
-These are the only two hereditary peers whose right to sit is automatic.
+The remaining two of those 92 held their seats by right of the hereditary offices of Earl Marshal and Lord Great Chamberlain.
+These offices are hereditary in themselves, and in recent times have been held by the Dukes of Norfolk and Baron Carrington, respectively.
+These were the only two hereditary peers whose right to sit was automatic.

-The Government reserves a number of political and ceremonial positions for hereditary peers.
-To encourage hereditary peers in the House of Lords to follow the party line, a number of lords-in-waiting (government whips) are usually hereditary peers.
-This practice was not adhered to by the Labour government of 1997–2010 due to the small number of Labour hereditary peers in the House of Lords.
+The government reserved a number of political and ceremonial positions for hereditary peers.
+To encourage hereditary peers in the House of Lords to follow the party line, a number of lords-in-waiting (government whips) were usually hereditary peers.
+This practice was not adhered to by the Labour government of 1997–2010 due to the small number of Labour hereditary peers in the Lords.